Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Methods

-As previously mentioned, studies in economic complexity up until now have primarily utilized one of two foundational methods originally presented by Hidalgo and Hausmann: the Product Space and relatedness, and measures of economic complexity such as the Economic Complexity Index (ECI) and Product Complexity Index (PCI).
-This section will summarize the methodology underlying both the Product Space and economic complexity, then discuss mathematical links between the Product Space and economic complexity frameworks and suggest reasons on why they should be viewed as a unified framework rather than two disparate theories.
+Studies in economic complexity until now have primarily utilized one of two foundational methods originally presented by Hidalgo and Hausmann: the Product Space and relatedness, and measures of economic complexity such as the ECI and Product Complexity Index (PCI).
+This section will summarize the methodology underlying both the Product Space and economic complexity, then discuss mathematical links between them and suggest reasons on why they should be viewed as a unified framework rather than two disparate theories.